Swedish Lakes

 A controlled dose of suffering is good

-My favorite method for overcoming resistance on a daily basis is the ice bath.
+My favorite method for overcoming resistance daily is the ice bath.